 Our next stop on our road trip was the Saturnia hot springs.
 I had never been to a natural hot spring before and I was very excited to see what it was like.
 When we got to the stadium, it was completely crowed, hoards of people sunbathing and swimming, so, instead, we decided to get some food and wait for people to clear out.
 We had bought a portable barbecue stove and a few pieces of steak and veggies.
 The only problem was that we weren’t supposed to have an open flame out in public areas.
 Feeling paranoid we grabbed our supplies and headed down next to a river.

 Getting that darn stove hot enough was pretty much impossible, we probably worked on getting it going for hours.
 Finally, we had small results but luckily we had steak, and luckily I like my steak rare.
 We ate happily and felt accomplished at overcoming the grills’ stubbornness.

 I quickly fell into a food coma so we headed back to the van to take a nap.
 We had parked the van right in front of the hot springs and when we woke up it was midnight.
 With no one around we decided this would be the perfect time to get into the water.
 I will never forget the smell of sulfur, the full moon and the hot steam rising from the warm water; as we had the whole place to ourselves it was truly a magical night.

-From one body of water to the next we went to Lago (Lake) di Bolsena.
-Here we rented a camp space to park the van, then rode the bike into the near by town to buy more food to barbecue.
+From one body of water to the next we went to Lago di Bolsena.
+Here we rented a camp space to park the van, then rode the bike into the nearby town to buy more food to barbecue.
 This time since we rented a camp spot we had a safe place to grill the meat we bought from the macelleria (butcher shop).
-My favorite activities are hanging out in good company out side, eating, talking, drinking, dreaming, planning our next adventure.
+My favorite activities are hanging out in good company outside, eating, talking, drinking, dreaming, planning our next adventure.

-After this road trip I realized that this was all I ever wanted to do… travel and never stop, seeing more, learning more, exploring more I never want it to end.
+After this road trip I realized that this was all I ever wanted to do.
+I want to travel the world never stop, seeing more, learning more, exploring more I never want it to end.